himansig7/todo-agent-skillworld/tests/README.md

 - `tests/logs/test_report.md` - Human-readable test report

 ### Understanding Test Results
-Each test includes validation thresholds:
+Each test includes minimal validation (just basic sanity checks):
-- Basic Operations: Minimum 5 todos, 2 projects (completed tasks are deleted in test)
+- Both tests: Simply verify that some todos were created during the conversation
-- Web Search Demo: Minimum 5 travel todos, 2 detailed todos, 1 destination task
+- **Real evaluation happens in your tracing dashboards** - use the observability tools to assess quality and performance

 ## 🔄 Data Management